 In July 1978, the factory and manor where sold to Edwin Moor Aline Kadir Ally from Guyana and his wife, the Portuguese Maria Rodriguez.
 Mr. Kadir Ally and his wife Maria manage both the Ice Factory and the Bottling Company up to 2000.

-With encouragement of Ms. Maria, Mr. William Thomas Rozier bought the factory in 2001.
+With encouragement of Ms. Maria, Mr. Dean Miles John Rozier bought the factory in 2001.

 Since then the Plant has been managed successfully by the Rozier’s Family.